mne-tools/mne-hcp/README.md

 - the code is not covered by unit tests so far as I did not have the time to create mock testing data.
 - this library breaks with some of MNE conventions due to peculiarities of the HCP data shipping policy.
 The basic IO is based on paths, not on files.

-## contributions
-- currently `@dengemann` is pushing frequently to master, if you plan to contribute, open issues and pull requests, or contact `@dengemann` directly.
-Discussions are welcomed.

 ## dependencies
 - MNE-Python master branch
 - scipy